A Jedi's Fight - A Star Wars Fan Fiction Story

 Leia started to laugh.

-"As I hear you, you're in a fine shape, darling.
+"As I hear you, you're still in a fine shape, darling.
 Nothing seems to be wrong with you.
 Listen, Han, can you lift off unseen and come to the Tychorion.
 Maybe Luke should join you.
 There are some serious new developments."

 Han heard a worried tone in his wife's voice.